 (i) Important notice: the unit can receive and accept incoming ISDN calls even when its current network interface is not ISDN, except if it is busy with an established link.
-On the other hand, it will ignore such calls if it is running in LL mode, except if the "Backup receive" mode is active (for details see above 3.5.4, Setting up a backup link).

-In any case, to stop a link, press the 🥌 key.
+In any case, to stop a link, press the 🍎 key.

-1 Press a second time to confirm! (this is for safety, in order to avoid releasing by mistake)
+(i) Press of a second time to confirm! (this is for safety, in order to avoid releasing by mistake)